 VISIT: Benjamin Walls Gallery

 It’s quite the shock to find a world-renowned photographer in this unassuming place.
 But here, next door to the newly renovated Cameo Theater, you’ll come across some pictures that you swear you’ve seen before.
-That’s because some of these photos of African beasts, Western US canyons, and other landscapes from Maine to California and across the world have been in DC’s Smithsonian National Museum of Natural History.
+That’s because some of these photos of African beasts, Western US canyons, and other landscapes from Maine to California and across the world, shot by famed photographer, Benjamin Walls, have been in DC’s Smithsonian National Museum of Natural History.

 Even if you have no desire to purchase one of these beauties (available in Limited Editions of 5, 50, 500, or 950 copies) come in to gaze upon them.
 Walls has captured the best of Mother Nature.
 If a Walls photo is too rich for your wallet, buy the book of his images: American icon, Dolly Parton, wrote the forward.